-If any matter which would normally be referred to the Police and Crime Commissioner for a decision arises and cannot be delayed, the matter may be decided by the appropriate chief officer.
+If any matter that would normally be referred to the Police and Crime Commissioner for a decision arises and cannot be delayed, the matter may be decided by the appropriate chief officer.
 The appropriate chief officers authorised to decide urgent matters are:

-- the Chief Executive (all issues other than operational matters); - the Chief Finance Officer (financial and related issues);
+- the Chief Executive (all issues other than operational matters); - the Joint Chief Finance Officer (financial and related issues);

-Urgent decisions taken must be reported to the Police and Crime Commissioner as soon as practicably possible.
+Urgent decisions taken must be reported to the Police and Crime Commissioner as soon as practicable after they are made.